okeshawarz/prospectus/draft5.md

 # On Growth and Housing in San Francisco

+This essay is motivated by a deceptively simple question: When cities expand, do rents rise or do they fall?
+The simple Economics 101 answer is that of course, when more space is brought into the urban system (by, e.g., expanding the supply of housing through either new construction or upzoning existing neighborhoods for greater density),

 ## Abstract

 This chapter applies the theoretical insights from the previous chapter into a